 Pavlos Eleftheriadis

-Visiting Professor of Legal Studies Affiliation: Visiting
+Program Head of Legal Studies; Professor of Legal Studies

 Education: BA University of Athens; LLM, PhD University of Cambridge

-Research Areas: jurisprudence, rights, European Union, justice, climate change
+Research Areas: Jurisprudence, rights, European Union, justice, climate change